Hanna Malewska

-Biography

 Early life

 Born on 21 June 1911 in Jordanowice (now a district of Grodzisk Mazowiecki) to a family descended from the Mazovian line of the Malewskis, impoverished nobility who made considerable contributions to nurturing independence traditions, the daughter of Bronisław Malewski a Jadwiga née Ciświcka.

 Her father was a doctor and army general, from December 1914, in the medical service of, among others, Gen. Józef Dowbor-Muśnicki's I Corps.
 After the war, the first Head of the Sanitary Department of the Polish Army in the rank of major-general, a member of the Legislative Sejm on behalf of the National Democracy Movement, and the head of a sanatorium in Grodzisk Mazowiecki.
 He died tragically in 1920 when after a military commission meeting, he fell under the wheels of a car leaving Belweder Palace.
 Following her father's death, Hanna settled in Lublin together with her mother and older brother Andrew (d.
 1984).

 She did not share her father's political views.
 Throughout her life, she was accompanied by the support of her mother.
 From her family home, Hanna inherited the cult of quiet work and selflessness as well as the ethos of independence.